Tanzania - Kaskazi Safaris

-Accommodation on these safaris is for the most part in private tented camps set up ahead of you by staff, with the first night usually spent at a a permanent tented camp at Arusha Polo Club.
+Accommodation for the most part is in private tented camps set up ahead by staff, with the first night usually spent in a small hotel or private villa on the Kilimanjaro Wildlife Estate.
 Camp sites are carefully chosen for their different views and aspects.
-Spacious 5x5 meter tents are used with stretched beds and linen provided.
+Spacious 5x5 meter tents are used with stretcher beds and all linen provided.
 Water on safari is limited but each tent has a canvas basin set up outside with hot water for washing provided morning and evening.
 Camps also have shared long drop loos and tradtional 'bucket & pulley' showers (usually one between two tents) and enough water for a hot shower at night.
 Meals are at a long table in the mess tent or 'al fresco' next to the camp fire.
 Lunches are often out in the bush when riding, with comfortable floor cushions provided for seating and siestas.

 Kilimanjaro Elephant Ride (7 nights) - USD 6045 per person

 Rates include - All riding, guiding, equipment and back up on safari, twin accommodation, all meals (dinner first day to breakfast last), drinks with meals, return vehicle transfers on the first / last day to/from Arusha or Kilimanjaro International airport (depending on ride), charter flights within safari itinerary (for Natron and Serengeti Safari), flying doctor membership, Wildlife Department and Wildlife Management area fees at current rates (government rates subject to change at any time).

-Rates exclude - International flights to Tanzania and taxes, personal travel / medical insurance (which you must have); visa fees and any tips you may wish to leave staff (as a guide, a tip of approx. USD15 - USD 25 per day is suggested).
+Rates exclude - International flights to Tanzania and taxes, personal travel / medical insurance (which you must have); visa fees and any tips you may wish to leave staff (as a guide, approx. USD25 - USD40 per day is suggested).

 Prices are quoted in US dollars.
 Payments to us can of course be made in pounds sterling if you wish and we can give you a sterling rate at the time of booking.